Generic Name: fluorescein/proparacaine (FLURE-a-seen/proe-PAR-a-kane)

 Aiding in certain eye procedures.

-Flucaine drops is a combination disclosing agent and local anesthetic.
+Flucaine drops are a combination disclosing agent and local anesthetic.
 It makes damaged areas of the eye easier to detect.
 It also works on nerves in the eye to decrease pain.

 Do NOT use Flucaine drops if: